OranWeb/TCEssentials/content/en/docs/misc-guides/crimes2.md

 ---

 Thats about it for now, more info will be added in the future as crimes are slowly released and more info is discovered in the [forums.](https://www.torn.com/forums.php#/p=threads&f=2&t=16337804&b=0&a=0).
-Feedback is appreciated please post any on our discord #feedback channel and we'll get to changing stuff here asap.
+Feedback is appreciated please post on our discord #feedback channel and we'll get to changing stuff here asap.
 Good Luck with crimes 2.0!